-Decision to go onto Internship: After your programmatic portfolio review, the faculty will determine whether or not you have exhibited sufficient concept mastery to proceed onto the internship.
-Your Programmatic Portfolio must be submitted in the D2L dropbox.
-The decision after the presentation and the assessment of your Programmatic Portfolio will be evidence and submitted in the D2L assessment system.
+portfolio review, the faculty will determine whether you have exhibited sufficient concept mastery to proceed onto the internship.
+Your Programmatic Portfolio must be submitted to the graduate coordinator.
+The decision after the presentation and the assessment of your Programmatic Portfolio will be evidence and submitted from the graduate coordinator.